pedja-kovacevic/Corpus-Querier/README.md

 Transparency: Outputs progress and ensures all operations are consistent with service terms.

 License
-This project is licensed under the MIT License.
+This script is licensed under the MIT License.
 Users are free to use the script for their own research purposes with proper attribution.
 Users must comply with the terms of service of any API or platform accessed using this script.

 Cite as